typio/dotfiles/README.md

-### dotfiles
+# dotfiles

-NVim config is mainly a minimized fork of https://github.com/tcmmichaelb139/.dotfiles
+nvim config is a minimized fork of https://github.com/tcmmichaelb139/.dotfiles